sphinx-doc/sphinx/Doc-26/library/sys.rst

       single: trace function
       single: debugger

    Set the system's trace function, which allows you to implement a Python source code debugger in Python.
-See section :ref:`debugger-hooks`, "How It Works," in the chapter on the Python debugger.
+See section :ref:`debugger-hooks` in the chapter on the Python debugger.
 The function is thread-specific; for a debugger to support multiple threads, it must be registered using :func:`settrace` for each thread being debugged.